-LogicMark products are sold in brick-and-mortar and online retail stores such as Walmart, Kmart, and Amazon.
-We found prices run from $130 to $150 for the Guardian Alert 911 and from $206 to $220 for the Freedom Alert.
+LogicMark products are sold in brick-and-mortar as well as online retail stores such as Walmart and Amazon.
+Prices run from $130 to $229 for the Guardian Alert 911 and from $206 to $319 for the Freedom Alert.

 We’d highly recommend a system with monthly fees if it fits in your budget.
 The 24/7 professional monitoring and advanced features these devices offer make them well worth the cost, as they add another layer of protection and peace of mind.
 Let’s look at a few affordable medical alert providers with monthly monitoring fees.

 Bay Alarm Medical offers reasonable monthly prices offers for reliable at-home and on-the-go systems.
-Its at-home systems start at $21.95 per month, while its on-the-go systems, including a traditional help button and a smartwatch system, start at $29.95 per month.
-Upgrades include extras like fall detection and jewelry pendants.
+Its at-home systems start at $24.95 per month, while its on-the-go systems, including a traditional help button and a smartwatch system, start at $29.95 to $34.95 per month.
+Upgrades include add-ons like fall detection and jewelry pendants.
 For more information, check out our review of Bay Alarm Medical.

 If you’re searching for an on-the-go system that won’t break the bank, take a look at Lively (formerly GreatCall).
 The company is known for its mobile devices; in fact, Lively doesn’t offer at-home systems.
 Two of its systems are cell phones with medical alert capabilities.
 They include oversized screens, large fonts, hearing aid compatibility, and more.
 They also offer a smartwatch and a traditional on-the-go help button.
-Lively’s equipment costs are comparable to other popular cell phones and top medical alert smartwatches on the market, and all of its products start with a low $24.95 monthly fee.
+Lively’s equipment costs are comparable to other popular cell phones and top medical alert smartwatches on the market, with monthly Health & Safety Packages starting as low as $24.95 per month.
 Read our most recent review of Lively for a closer look.

 Quick tip: Want to compare popular medical alert providers?
 Head to our list of the best medical alert systems for seniors.